magnetrwn/NetHang/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![CodeFactor](https://www.codefactor.io/repository/github/magnetrwn/NetHang/badge)](https://www.codefactor.io/repository/github/magnetrwn/NetHang)

-Compact server library to manage multiplayer lobbies for most games, even as barebones as netcat clients.
+Compact server library to manage multiplayer lobbies for games, even as barebones as netcat clients, using only standard Python packages.
 There are sample implementations of games in the `NetHang/examples` folder, which can be useful to demonstrate what the library automates.
-This README will be extended with recent updates soon.
+The demo shows a sample implementation of a game of hangman, which is located in the examples folder.

-Also check out the `NetHang/examples` README and the `NetHang/config` README.
+Check out the `NetHang/examples` [README](NetHang/examples/README.md) and the `NetHang/config` [README](NetHang/config/README.md).

-**Warning!
-Outdated information (from dev18) ahead!**

----

 ## Asciinema Demo

+**Note:** Please be aware that this demo is based on v0.0.1.dev18, which is outdated.
+Expect limited representation of functionality.

 [![asciicast](https://asciinema.org/a/593263.svg)](https://asciinema.org/a/593263)